 - Weekend Guide to San Diego: 1 to 2 Days Itinerary

 Furthermore, the guided tours fit most first-time visitors of San Diego who have just a day or two to spend in the city.
-With so much to see in such a limited time, the local experts narrow down your choices and present some of the most popular attractions as well as hidden gems of San Diego.
+With so much to see in such a limited time, the local experts narrow down your choices and present some of the most popular attractions as well as hidden gems.

 Map of the Best Things to Do in San Diego during Your First Visit